Writings About Music

 Dad didn't drink coffee, so maybe it was a tea cup...

 After writing this tribute, I went for a walk well past midnight, and came upon a fantastical, nocturnally thriving profusion of grand, billowing red roses in front of a stately home I'd never noticed before.
 I held bunches of the crimson flowerings gently in my hands while speaking softly out into the night air: "I love you, Dad."
-During one of our last visits in May, I had shown Dad a lead writing tool made from actual lapis lazuli, and he had stared at it in wonderment: "It looks like the sky!" perceiving at once exactly how the ancients viewed this wondrous stone.
+During one of our last visits in May, I had shown Dad a artifact made with actual lapis lazuli gifted to me, and he had stared at it in wonderment: "It looks like the sky!" perceiving at once exactly how the ancients viewed this wondrous stone.

 On that sad June day, I had shared with my family the lines below of William Wordsworth.
 Having met David Amram for the first time during my May visit, I subsequently had been curious to know the source for the title of one of the films he scored, "Splendor In the Grass", and found those words fitting for our grief: